 An introduction to the field of management.
 Topics include: human relations, leadership styles, motivation, social responsibility, and strategic planning, quality, organizational effectiveness, and management history.
 Classic and research articles are the basis for class discussions.
 Fall.
-Three semester hours

 MANAGEMENT 3307.
 OPERATIONS MANAGEMENT.